Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: PROBLEM STATEMENT

 \begin{definition} (\underline{$g$-neighbours}).
 Given a hypergraph $G=(V,E)$ and an integer $g$, the $g$-neighbours of a node $v \in V$ are the set of all nodes $u \in V \setminus \{v\}$ such that $sup(v, u, E) \geq g$. \end{definition}

-In the context of social networks, $g$-neighbours can be conceptualised as ``close friends'' who share multiple group affiliations or interests with node $v$.
+In the context of social networks, $g$-neighbours can be conceptualised as ``close friends'' who share multiple group affiliations or interests with node $v$, indicating a strong social bond.
 In transaction records, they represent ``frequently co-purchased items'' that appear together in at least $g$ times, indicating a strong associative relationship.
-We next define two notations that are used in hypergraph analysis.

-\begin{definition} (\underline{Cardinality}).
-Given a hypergraph $G=(V,E)$ and a set of nodes $H \subseteq V$, and a hyperedge $e\in E$, the cardinality of a hyperedge $e$ is the number of nodes in $e$ that are also in $H$. \end{definition}

-\begin{definition} (\underline{Degree}).
-Given a hypergraph $G=(V,E)$, a set of hyperedges $E' \subseteq E$, and a node $v \in V$, the degree of the node $v$ is the number of hyperedges in $E'$ that contain $v$. \end{definition}

-Note that if the context is clear, we use the terms cardinality and degree for the entire graph.
-With these concepts, the $(k,g)$-core~\cite{kgcore} of a hypergraph can be defined.
+With these concepts, the $(k,g)$-core~\cite{kgcore} is defined.

-\begin{definition} (\underline{$(k,g)$-core}).
+\begin{definition} (\underline{$(k,g)$-core}~\cite{kgcore}).
 Given a hypergraph $G=(V,E)$, $k\ge 1$, and $g\ge 1$, the $(k,g)$-core is a maximal node set in which each node has at least $k$ neighbours which appear in at least $g$ hyperedges together. \end{definition}

-The hierarchical structure and uniqueness are the characteristics of the $(k,g)$-core.
-This indicates that for given values of $k$ and $g$, the cohesive structure forms a hierarchical structure and is unique for each pair of $k$ and $g$.
+The $(k,g)$-core exhibits a hierarchical structure with respect to both $k$ and $g$, and for any fixed pair of parameters $(k,g)$, the resulting subhypergraph is unique.
+However, large hyperedges can artificially inflate support values and cause weakly related nodes to remain in the structure, leading to distorted or misleading cohesive subhypergraphs.